 It’s hard to even guess how many years to took, back in the late 1800’s to build it right?
 Well, it was a total of 14 years.

 Over 600 workers were hired to be part of this massive construction and it costed a total of $15 million.
-Today, if we convert this cost to, it adds up to $320 million (other sources, say that this conversion skyrockets to $3.5 billion)!
-Regardless, it’s a lot of money!
+Today, if we convert this cost to, it adds up to $320 million!
+Quite it’s a lot of money, right?

-The architects responsible for this landmark are John A. Roebling, his son, Washington Roebling, David B. Steinman.
+The engineers and architects responsible for this landmark are John A. Roebling, his son, Washington Roebling and David B. Steinman.

 John A. Roebling was a pioneer and a fantastic German engineer specialized in suspension bridges back in those days.